 The latest government statistics show that 1 in 6 children are likely to develop a diagnosable mental health disorder in the UK.
 This equates to 3 children in every classroom.

 Mindstars work to support the wellbeing of children and their families.
 We believe by educating children earlier in mental health topics, we will be able to break down the stigma, and positively change the outlook for future generations.

 What We Do

-Mindstars will soon be opening the doors to our Star Hub in 2021.
+Mindstars opened the doors to our Star Hub in May 2021.

-Our Hub will support children and families within our community with workshops, mental health after school clubs, creativity classes, parent and carer groups, and free support to children and families living in poverty.
+Our Hub supports children and families within our community with workshops, mental health after school clubs, creativity classes, parent and carer groups, and free support to children and families living in poverty.

 Our mental health and wellbeing resources are available to children, families and schools.

 Our resources are fun, engaging, and cover many mental health and wellbeing topics to educate and engage children.

 Mindstars are currently working on an Educational Technology (EdTech) app aligned to the new Mental Health Curriculum, and our business mission of proactively educating and empowering children in Mental Health.